passau-masterarbeit-2023/mem2graph/WORKLOG.md

 * [X] Finish entropy filtering.
 Fix, since some keys are missing. >NEED TESTING
 * [X] Test the pipelines and debug
 * [X] Factorise CSV header (static list of factory function). >NEED TESTING
+* [X] Add in chunk semantic embedding, and chunk top vn embedding, the chunk number in the heap dump (0, 1, 2, 3...)

 ### Mon 9 Oct 2023